masterpointio/crossplane-poc/README.md

 # crossplane-poc
 POC to build, run, and operate our own internal AWS cloud platform via Crossplane.

-This repo is forked from https://github.com/upbound/platform-ref-aws#build-and-push-your-platform, and then modified for our needs:
+This repo is forked from https://github.com/upbound/platform-ref-aws#build-and-push-your-platform, and then modified for our needs.
-1. Folder `provider` added.
-1. DB and APP resources removed.

 ## Steps